 More Than A Score is here to change the way children are assessed and schools are judged.

-If you agree that it’s absurd to make four-year-olds who have just started schools take tests, please sign our petition.
+If you agree that it’s madness to make small children who have just started school take tests, please sign our petition.

 At the age of five, reading should be opening up a whole new world of discovery.
 Instead, Year 1 pupils spend their time learning ‘nonsense’ words in preparation for the phonics check.

 Described by the government as a ‘light-touch’ assessment, recent research has revealed that the test causes children stress and confuses good young readers.

 We believe learning to read is far too important to put such pressure on young children, as well as their teachers.
 The only purpose of these ludicrous test results is to judge schools, which are then expected to achieve a higher pass mark year after year.

 Knowing their times tables introduces children to the exciting world of numbers, patterns and problem-solving techniques.
 It’s a pathway to understanding maths.
 But a standardised government times tables test for year 4 children is an unnecessary and unfair burden on pupils and teachers.

 No one doubts that a quick recall of tables helps children to solve more complicated mathematical problems; however, schools already teach and assess times tables – this new test doesn’t tell school professionals anything they don’t already know about a child’s mathematical ability.

 Add your voice to the More Than A Score coalition of teachers, headteachers, governors, parents and education experts in our call to scrap this unhelpful, time-wasting test.